 Western Regional: June 24 – June 28, 2019

 Who is eligible to participate in a Cyber Camp?

-You must be a US citizen and a competitor participating in the Cyber Quests held from April 11, 2016 through May 9, 2016 in order to be eligible for the 2016 summer camps.
-Invitations may be extended to participants from other competitions previously held such as Cyber Patriot, National Collegiate Cyber Defense Competition (NCCDC), and NetWars.
+You must be a US citizen and a competitor participating in Cyber Quests in order to be eligible for the 2019 summer camps.

 Do I need to live in the state that is hosting a Camp?